Reduced-order modeling for Ablowitz-Ladik equation

-The low-dimensional ROMs are constructed by projecting the full-order system onto a low dimensional reduced space spanned by POD basis.
-The computation of the POD basis modes rely on a set of discrete solutions of the FOMs.
-To this end, let ${\mathsf S}_p$ and ${\mathsf S}_q$ denote the matrix of solution snapshots given by
+The ROMs are constructed by projecting the full-order system onto a low dimensional reduced space spanned by POD basis.
+Let ${\mathsf S}_p$ and ${\mathsf S}_q$ denote the matrix of solution snapshots given by

 where ${\bm p}^k, {\bm q}^k\in\mathbb{R}^N$, $k=1,\ldots ,K$, are the fully discrete solution vectors of the full-order ALE \eqref{alnc} through the mid-point rule \eqref{almp}.
-Then, the POD basis modes are taken as the left singular vectors related to the most dominant singular values from the singular value decomposition (SVD) of the snapshot matrices ${\mathsf S}_p$ and ${\mathsf S}_q$
+Then, the POD basis modes are taken as the left singular vectors related to the most dominant singular values of the snapshot matrices ${\mathsf S}_p$ and ${\mathsf S}_q$